qmlbook/qmlbook/docs/start/start.rst

 .. rubric:: Desktop Widgets

 The Qt developers have done all of this for you already and provide a set of desktop widgets, which will look native on different operating systems.
 Your job is then to arrange these different widgets in a widget container into larger panels.
 A widget in Qt can also be a container for other widgets.
 This is accomplished by the parent-child relationship.
-This mean we need to make our ready-made widgets like buttons, check boxes, radio button but also lists and grids a child of another widget.
+This means we need to make our ready-made widgets like buttons, checkboxes, radio button but also lists and grids a child of another widget.
 One way to accomplish this is displayed below.

-Here is the header file for a so called widget container.
+Here is the header file for a so-called widget container.

 .. code-block:: cpp